sarkian/node-midi/README.md

 ### Linux

 * A C++ compiler
-* You must have installed and configured ALSA.
+* You must have installed and configured JACK.
 Without it this module will **NOT** build.
-* Install the libasound2-dev package.
+* Install the libjack-jackd2-dev package.
 * Python (for node-gyp)

 ## Installation